 Gillen Settlers in Australia in the 19th Century

-- Thomas Gillen, aged 28, a labourer, arrived in South Australia in 1855 aboard the ship "Sea Park"
+- Thomas Gillen, aged 28, a labourer, who arrived in South Australia in 1855 aboard the ship "Sea Park"

-- Michael Gillen, aged 19, a labourer, arrived in South Australia in 1856 aboard the ship "Fitzjames"
+- Michael Gillen, aged 19, a labourer, who arrived in South Australia in 1856 aboard the ship "Fitzjames"

-- James Gillen, aged 16, a farm labourer, arrived in South Australia in 1857 aboard the ship "Henry Moore"
+- James Gillen, aged 16, a farm labourer, who arrived in South Australia in 1857 aboard the ship "Henry Moore"

-- Philip Gillen, aged 23, a farm labourer, arrived in South Australia in 1857 aboard the ship "Henry Moore"
+- Philip Gillen, aged 23, a farm labourer, who arrived in South Australia in 1857 aboard the ship "Henry Moore"